-Principal Investigator, Professor of Genetics
+Principal Investigator, Professor of Molecular and Systems Biology

-Dr. Whitfield is a Professor in the Department of Genetics at the Geisel School of Medicine.
+Dr. Whitfield is a Professor in the Department of Molecular and Systems Biology at the Geisel School of Medicine.
 He graduated with honors from North Carolina State University with degrees in biochemistry and chemistry.
 He received his PhD from University of North Carolina, Chapel Hill in Biochemistry and Biophysics working with Dr. William Marzluff and then performed post-doctoral training with Drs.
 David Botstein and Patrick Brown at Stanford University School of Medicine.
 Dr. Whitfield was awarded the 2002 Paper of the Year by the American Society for Cell Biology (Whitfield et al. 2002 MBC), he was a V Scholar for Cancer Research, was named a Hulda Irene Duggan Arthritis Investigator, and is the recipient of multiple NIH grants.
 When not in lab, he can often been found racing his bike with Team HUP United.

 B.S.
 Biochemistry, Molecular and Cellular Biology, University of New Hampshire